 The very bad areas, the microcosm sought by Barron and Paul, were to be found in parts of the Northwest and North-Center, but not in uniform, predictable circumstances.
 In some places, especially in 1975, there were numerous executions due to localized vengeance; in others there were massive death tolls from hunger and illness when new people were forced into insalubrious forests to clear new land.
 In still other circumstances there were large numbers of executions, especially in 1977, when zonal and regional administrations were purged by Phnom Penh.
-The worst such purge was in 1978 and involved mainly the East Zone administration and population.
+The worst such purge was in 1978 and involved mainly the East zone administration and population.

-Everywhere but in Dambans 20, 21, and 22 of the East, the year 1977 was a time of purges in which cadres from the Southwest played a leading role; and nearly everywhere except in areas where people had already starved, 1977 marks the end of a time when life in general was tolerable.
-268 The deterioration in conditions of life in 1977 cannot be too strongly emphasized.
-Only in Damban 3 and certain parts of the East do people say that previously tolerable conditions were little changed; and in the East, 1978 was so much worse that in retrospect the events of 1977 may have seemed minor.
+Everywhere but in damban 20, 21, and 22 of the East, the year 1977 was a time of purges in which cadres from the Southwest played a leading role; and nearly everywhere except in areas where people had already starved, 1977 marks the end of the time when life in general was tolerable.
+The deterioration in conditions of life in 1977 cannot be too strongly emphasized.
+Only in damban 3 and certain parts of the East do people say that previously tolerable conditions were little changed; and in the East, 1978 was so much worse that in retrospect the events of 1977 may have seemed minor.
 The most serious changes of 1977 were harsher living conditions and, above all, more numerous and more systematic executions.
-This is true both in formerly benign, well-fed areas such as Damban 25 and in places like Pursat where food supply marginally improved.
-The impression made on people by the events of 1977 comes through most strikingly when, in speaking of their flight from the new Salvation Front-PRK regime in 1979-80, and forced to admit that it has been very benign, they exclaim, "but the other communists were 'loose' in the beginning too, and only became intolerable in 1977."269 stock in preparation for the expected war with Vietnam; and to that effect communal dining was finally imposed on the entire country.
+This is true both in formerly benign, well-fed areas such as damban 25 and in places like Pursat where food supply marginally improved.
+The impression made on people by the events of 1977 comes through most strikingly when, in speaking of their flight from the new Salvation Front-PRK regime in 1979-80, and forced to admit that it has been very benign, they exclaim, "but the other communists were "loose" in the beginning too, and only became intolerable in 1977."269

+From the evidence about the purges of 1977 it is possible to infer economic, political, and ideological motives.
+The economic motive was reorganization of the cooperatives to produce a large surplus for export or to stock in preparation for the expected war with Vietnam; and to that effect communal dining was finally imposed on the entire country.
 That reorganization, both in itself and in relation to the anti-Vietnamese belligerency, seems to have been opposed by many important cadres, particularly in the Northwest and North, and they were removed.
-The Eastern administration was strong enough to resist, by holding back rice from Phnom Penh, until 1978.
+The administration in the East was strong enough to resist, by holding back rice from Phnom Penh, until 1978.